darshan2456/DSA_using_C/README.md

 **DSA_using_C** is a systems-focused Data Structures & Algorithms repository written entirely in **pure C**.
 All structures are implemented from scratch with explicit pointer manipulation, manual memory management, and invariant correctness.

-The goal is not API usage, but **learning how data structures actually work in memory**, preparing for open-source C contributions, GSoC, and systems-oriented FAANG roles.
+The goal is not API usage, but **learning how data structures actually work in memory**, preparing for open-source C contributions.

 ---